-Their personal and professional relationship is defined by pundits in both Israel and the United States as “frosty,” but that could become a whole lot worse on Monday when President Barack Obama and Prime Minister Benjamin Netanyahu sit down together for a formal meeting at the White House.
+Their personal and professional relationship is defined by pundits in both Israel and the United States as “frosty,” but that could become a whole lot worse on Monday, when President Barack Obama and Prime Minister Benjamin Netanyahu sit down together at the White House.

-The one issue that has put a stain on the relationship the most, the Israeli-Palestinian conflict, will most likely receive very little attention.
-Instead, Iran’s nuclear ambitions are at the top of the agenda.
+The issue that has put a stain on the relationship the most — the Israeli-Palestinian conflict — will most likely receive little attention.
+Iran’s nuclear ambitions are at the top of the agenda.

-The president and prime minister, as witnessed in their earlier conversations, hardly have a close friendship with one another.
-The two men’s personalities, at least at the surface, are inherently different.
+The president and premier, as witnessed in their earlier conversations, hardly have a close friendship.
+The two men’s personalities, at least on the surface, are inherently different.

-President Obama plays the part of the rational, bureaucratic and at times robotic statesmen, constantly attuned to which way the wind is blowing in international forums including the European Union and the United Nations.
+President Obama plays the part of the rational, bureaucratic and at times robotic statesman, attuned to which way the wind is blowing in international forums like the European Union and the United Nations.

-Yet the two are far apart as to how to realize those goals, with Netanyahu far more forceful in his threats toward Iran.
+Yet they are far apart on to how to realize these goals, with Netanyahu far more forceful in his threats toward Iran.

-Newspaper and magazine articles over the past week have been full of speculation and rumor about what Netanyahu will ask of the president and whether the American will be prepared to accept his proposals.
+The media have been full of speculation and rumors about what Netanyahu will ask of the president and if the American will be prepared to accept his proposals.